 He’s also been commissioned to score a BBC documentary called Riots, which will have tons of music.

-2019 has been busy including scoring an award-winning English documentary, On The President’s Orders, produced by Moongoose Pictures and Frontline.
-It won best UK feature award at the Raindance festival in September 2019.
+2019 was busy and included scoring an award-winning English documentary, On The President’s Orders, produced by Moongoose Pictures and Frontline.
+It won Best UK Feature Award at the Raindance festival in September 2019.
 On the inside of a military dictatorship, the compelling film takes an inside look at the ongoing, controversial drug war in the Philippines.
 Other major credits include the Emmy–winning Armadillo documentary series following a group of Danish soldiers for 6 months in Afghanistan; Magnus, about the life of Norway’s Mozart of Chess directed by Benjamin Ree for Norway’s Moskus Film; Susanne Bier’s A Second Chance, (additional score); Mikkei Norgaard’s The Absent One; and Zentropa’s Department Q series.

-He has worked on some major award winning documentaries including Bobbi Jene; Mads Ellesoe’s The Child Soldier’s New Job; Michael Graversen’s Dreaming of Denmark; Nanna Frank Mollers’s A Civilized Country; December Film’s 1,2,3, Dance and Macbeth: Det Rode Rum.
+He has worked on some major award-winning documentaries including Bobbi Jene; Mads Ellesoe’s The Child Soldier’s New Job; Michael Graversen’s Dreaming of Denmark; Nanna Frank Mollers’ A Civilized Country; December Film’s 1,2,3, Dance and Macbeth: Det Rode Rum.